MariaBayan-Dev/Grimoire/README.md

 ## 📚 What I learned

+- How to use objects as data maps to automatically assign emojis and display names based on user selection, avoiding repetitive if/else logic.
+- How to dynamically inject new HTML into the DOM using template literals and innerHTML +=, creating new entries without reloading the page.
 - How to use event delegation to handle click events on dynamically created elements — instead of adding a listener to each delete button individually, a single